2012 United States presidential election in Pennsylvania

+The 2012 United States presidential election in Pennsylvania took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 The primary election to select the Democratic and Republican candidates had been held on April 24, 2012.
-The 2012 United States presidential election in Pennsylvania took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 Pennsylvania voters chose 20 electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.
 Pennsylvania's electoral vote number was a reduction from the 2008 delegation, which had 21 electors.
-This change was due to reapportionment following the 2010 United States Census.
+This change was due to reapportionment following the 2010 United States census.
 Pennsylvania's 20 electoral votes are allotted on a winner-take-all basis.

-Democratic incumbent President Barack Obama received 51.97% of the vote, beating Republican challenger Mitt Romney's 46.59%.
+Obama received 51.97% of the vote, beating Romney's 46.59%.
 Also on the ballot were physician Jill Stein of the Green Party and former New Mexico Governor Gary Johnson of the Libertarian Party, who received 0.37% and 0.87%, respectively.
 Other candidates could run as write-in candidates, which received a total 0.2% of the vote.
 The state had been considered likely, but not certain, to go to Obama.
 While the state had voted for a Democrat since 1992, it remained competitive, especially after Bush's loss of only 2.5% in 2004.
 Its competitiveness was attributable to the stark contrast between the state's diverse, urban voters in areas such as Philadelphia and Pittsburgh; and rural, blue-collar voters in the rest of the state.
 However, massive margins in the urban regions of the state and victories in the Philadelphia suburbs, Lehigh Valley, Scranton, and Erie delivered a considerable victory for the president.
-Regardless, Romney improved on John McCain's 10.32% loss in the state in 2008, and flipped five counties that voted for Obama four years prior.
+Obama received over 85% of the vote in Philadelphia County, the highest vote share in its history as of 2024.

-Five counties that voted for Obama in 2008 voted for Romney in 2012.
-This included Cambria County, which made Obama the first Democrat to win the presidency without carrying the county since Woodrow Wilson in 1916.
-Chester County, a Philadelphia suburb, also voted for Romney, though it would flip back into the Democratic column in 2016 and remain there in 2020.
-Obama became the first Democrat to win the White House without carrying Elk County since Franklin D. Roosevelt in 1940, and the first to do so without carrying Carbon County since John F. Kennedy in 1960.
-As of the 2020 election, this marked the most recent time that Chester County voted for the Republican candidate, and that Luzerne County voted for the Democratic candidate.
+Regardless, Romney improved on John McCain's 10.32% loss in the state in 2008.
+Just like in 2008, Pennsylvania was the most Republican of the three Rust Belt swing states (including Wisconsin and Michigan) in 2012.
+Five counties that voted for Obama in 2008 voted for Romney in 2012: Berks, Cambria, Carbon, Chester, and Elk.
+This made Obama the first Democrat to win the presidency without carrying Cambria County since Woodrow Wilson in 1916, and made him the first Democrat to win the White House without carrying Elk County since Franklin D. Roosevelt in 1940, and the first to do so without carrying Carbon County since John F. Kennedy in 1960.

-This, as of 2022, is also the last time Pennsylvania voted to the right of Iowa and Wisconsin; and to the left of Virginia (very narrowly) and Colorado (by 0.02%).
+As of the 2024 presidential election, this is the last time that Chester County voted for the Republican candidate, that Luzerne County voted for the Democratic candidate, and that Pennsylvania voted more Democratic than the nation as a whole.